rotundasoftware/backbone.viewOptions/README.md

 	options : [ "label" ]

 	initialize : function() {
-		// The options declared in the "options" property are
+		// Now the options declared in the view's "options"
-		// automatically attach to the view object itself. console.log( this.label );
+		// property are automatically attached to the view object. console.log( this.label );
 	}
 } );